Peer-Predictive Self-Training for Language Model Reasoning: Peer-Predictive Self-Training ( )

 We scale this loss by the peer-predictive weight: \( \mathcal{L}_{\mathrm{PST}}^{(i)}= \alpha_i\, \mathcal{L}_{\mathrm{CE}}^{(i)}. \) We then backpropagate through $\mathcal{L}_{\mathrm{PST}}^{(i)}$ and update parameters $\theta_{\pi(i)}$ (e.g., with AdamW).
-The permutation $\pi$ is resampled each epoch so that different models take on different positions—including the final “aggregator” position—over training.
+The final model is updated by standard next-token prediction on $y_N$.
+The permutation $\pi$ is resampled each epoch so that different models take on different positions--including the final ``aggregator'' position--over training.
 Algorithm \ref{alg:pft_brief} summarizes the \method\ framework.
 The final response $y_N$ can be viewed as an aggregated answer, as the last model conditions on all previous responses and thus integrates information across models without requiring an external aggregation module.
 Randomizing the permutation ensures that each model is equally likely to appear at any position in expectation, mitigating position bias.

-we didn't formally introduce the GV-Gap, let's try to connect it with previous parts.
-Because the overall story is about continued self-improvement from peer predictive feedback.
-We need to emphasize how the algo 1 can be connected to the capability shaping. \yc{I think now it's ok since we introduced GV-gap in section 5?}